sampsyo/emfed/README.md

 An easy way to work with the code is with the [Packup][] bundler for [Deno][].
 Type `make dev` to serve an example page.

-Some missing features you might be interested in contributing include rendering media (ideally including their [BlurHash][] placeholder), filtering out replies, and displaying boosts appropriately.
+Some missing features you might be interested in contributing include rendering media (ideally including their [BlurHash][] placeholder) and filtering out replies.

 [BlurHash]: https://blurha.sh/
 [deno]: https://deno.land/